Updated: Mar 31

 The suspended configuration also comes with a whole host of flight challenges.
-Flying in too windy conditions is a no go and it is important to use flight automation software that can smoothen out any sharp corners in the flight path to reduce pendulum swing of the magnetometer.
+Flying in too windy conditions is a no-go.
+It is important to use flight automation software that can smoothen out any sharp corners in the flight path to reduce the pendulum swing of the magnetometer.
 This is something Hammer can help with.
-Simply press a button in the mission planning settings and the generated flight path will automatically be smoothened out for best results.
+Simply press a button in the mission planning settings and the generated flight path will automatically be smoothened out for the best results.

 Mission Planning Challenges

 When it comes to mission planning, one of the first questions to ask is - does your mission planning software support terrain awareness?
 More importantly, does it support terrain awareness with imported Digital Elevation Models (DEMs) or Digital Surface Models (DSMs).